kurrent-io/documentation/docs/server/kubernetes-operator/v1.4.2/getting-started/README.md

 * Correctly enforce the immutability of the `sourceBackup` setting to prevent confusing behavior.
 * Fix the helm chart to prevent allowing two operator instances to briefly conflict during upgrades.

+### New in 1.4.2

+* Fix bug where deleting KurrentDBs with LoadBalancers enabled could leave dangling cloud resources.
+* Automatically grow PVC requested storage size to match the `restoreSize` of a VolumeSnapshot, when starting new nodes from VolumeSnapshots.
+This could happen when a user had SourceBackup set or when adding new quorum nodes or read-only replicas to an existing cluster.
+* Allow extra metadata for resources deployed by the Helm chart.
+See `values.yaml` in the Helm chart for details.

 ## Supported KurrentDB Versions

 The Operator supports running the following major versions of KurrentDB: